-Check your backup and recovery strategy
+5 Check your backup and recovery strategy

 Confirm that your backups are running correctly and that you have a documented recovery plan.

 Check that a recovery test has been carried out recently so that you can be confident you will recover from a system loss.

 Recovery tests are important as they often reveal incorrect assumptions about how recovery from backup will work.
-The recovery test should additionally check that critical dependencies, other than data, can also be recovered, such as private keys and access tokens.
+The recovery test should check that critical dependencies, in addition to data, can also be recovered.
+These could be private keys, infrastructure configurations and access tokens.